Welcome to A Miner Detail.

 This Maryland politics blog site has evolved quite a bit since I first launched the site in 2015.

-We stick to the facts – though sometimes we editorialize and take a position on news-related issues affecting Maryland.
+We stick to the facts – though sometimes we editorialize and take a position on Maryland news-related issues.

 A Miner Detail is edgy.

-We’re eventually going to piss you off somehow.
+We’re eventually going to tick you off somehow.

 Some love to say, “He’s not a journalist!”

-But we do journalism, whether you want to admit it or not.
+But we practice journalism, whether you want to admit it or not.

 Is A Miner Detail a straight news site?

-But we’ll publish comprehensive political content that’s scrupulously fact-checked.
+But we’ll always publish content that’s scrupulously fact-checked.

-A Miner Detail is a hobby for me; it’s a labor of love.
+A Miner Detail is a hobby for Ryan; it’s a labor of love.

-- I am a 2003 graduate of Williamsport High School.
-(Go, Wildcats!)
+- Ryan is a 2003 graduate of Williamsport High School.

-- I earned a Bachelor of Arts degree in Political Science from The McAnulty College and Graduate School of Liberal Arts at Duquesne University and graduated in 2008.
-(Go, Dukes!)
+- He earned a Bachelor of Arts degree tical Science from The McAnulty College and Graduate School of Liberal Arts at Duquesne University and graduated in 2008.

-- I earned an M.B.A. from the Richard J. Bolte, Sr. School of Business at Mount St. Mary’s University in 2020!
-(Go, Mountaineers!).
+- In 2020, Ryan earned an M.B.A. from the Richard J. Bolte, Sr. School of Business at Mount St. Mary’s University.

 Other Stuff About Ryan Miner

-In 2014, I was inducted into Rotary International and was active in the Hagerstown Rotary Club until the fall of 2015.
+In 2014, Ryan was indicted into Rotary International and remained active in the Hagerstown Rotary Club until the fall of 2015.

-I sit on the board of Supporting Older Adults Through Resources (SOAR), a Frederick County-based nonprofit that provides resources for in-need older adults.
+Ryan volunteers for the Alzheimer’s Association, the Parkinson’s Foundation, and Supporting Older Adults Through Resources (SOAR), a Frederick County nonprofit organization that supports in-need older adults.

-Aside from Maryland politics, I occasionally publish content on A Miner Detail about mental and emotional health issues from a first-person perspective of living with clinical depression and anxiety.
+Aside from Maryland politics, Ryan occasionally publishes content on mental and emotional health issues from a first-person perspective and discusses his journey with depression and anxiety.

 “My momma always said, ‘You’ve got to put the past behind you before you can move on.'” – Forrest Gump